bernie-g/geckolib-docs/Using-Your-Animations.md

 # Adding Animated Entities Into Your Mod

 # Base Setup
 Adding an entity with GeckoLib is very similar to how you would normally do it in a forge mod.
-You need to create a model, renderer, and entity class, register the entity using either a deferred registry or the normal registry events, and register the renderer using `RenderingRegistry.registerEntityRenderingHandler`, or your forge version's equivalent.
+You need to create a model, renderer, and entity class, register the entity using either a deferred registry or the normal registry events, and register the renderer using `RenderingRegistry.registerEntityRenderingHandler`, or your mod loader's equivalent.

 # Model